-Students applying directly from secondary school or transferring from another institution to the BFA Film Production program must complete the online UBC application by Jan 15 as well as submit the supplemental materials by 11:59pm PDT February 1.
+Students applying directly from secondary school or transferring from another institution to the BFA Film Production program must complete the online UBC application by January 15 as well as submit the supplemental materials to our department by 11:59pm PDT February 1.
 Please note that the Film Production program will not accept any late applications.

 If you are applying directly from secondary school or transferring from another institution, you must list the Bachelor of Fine Arts Film Production program as your first or second choice degree program in the online UBC application.